cybercongress/cybercongress/ecosystem/usecases.md

 *Prediction markets on link relevance and beyond*:
 An application that allows betting on link relevance can become a unique source of truth for the direction of terms.
 This can create a whole new prediction market.
 And not only for links but for anything semantically related.
 Why prediction markets?
 Because they are (currently) the perfect example of a peer to peer transactional behaviour, meaning that a variety of such markets can help local economies to evolve.

+*File-hosting*
+File hosting is a huge market.
+Memory, in terms of disk space, is something we all possess.
+Several projects in the space are working on solving the issue.
+We believe that a ranking mechanism can improve search over disk space by a mile.
+For example, it can introduce more security in terms of seeing which content is ranked higher and which nodes are more trustworthy.
+Along with our other ideas, like Karma points (for linking) and Urbit integration into the project, it is safe to say that cyber can become a major player on the file-hosting market.